 On the way back to Manila, we decided to stay overnight in one of the beach resorts in Laiya in Batangas.

 Days before we left Pinas, we stayed for a couple of days at Bonifacio Global City.

-Here’s the nighttime skyline view we got as we stood at the our hotel’s roof deck.
-And at our room, too.
+Here’s the nighttime skyline view we got as we stood at our hotel’s roof deck.
+And in our room, too.

 The Fort Strip — it’s one of the early establishments set up at BGC, where all the wild partying and clubbing began.
 Remember the top nightclub Embassy?
 It did earn a bad rep at its heydays that in the end, it got permanently shut down.